For people with type 1 diabetes

 Clinical trials

-People with newly diagnosed type 1 diabetes (maximum 6 weeks after diagnosis) can now take part in research that aims to generate knowledge helping to arrest further disease development.
+People with newly diagnosed type 1 diabetes (maximum 6 weeks after diagnosis) were offered the opportunity to take part in research that aimed to generate knowledge helping to arrest further disease development.
 The aim of these studies is to halt the further decline in beta cell functionality in people with newly diagnosed T1D, addressing the immune system or the beta cells by different treatment modalities.

 Read more